How Often to Wash Bedding

 According to the NHS, a wash temperature of 60°C is effective at killing most bacteria and dust mites, making it ideal for allergy sufferers or after illness.
 In contrast, a 30°C wash is gentler and conserves energy—perfect for lightly soiled linens or delicate fabrics.

-If you’re aiming for sustainability without compromising hygiene, pair lower temperatures with high-performance, enzyme-based detergents.
-These formulas are specifically designed to clean effectively in cooler water, helping you save energy without sacrificing cleanliness.
+If you’re aiming for sustainability without compromising hygiene, pair lower temperatures with enzyme-based detergents.
+These formulas are designed to clean effectively in cooler water, helping you save energy without losing freshness.

 Summary: The right wash temperature keeps bedding fresh and safe.
 Use 60°C for deep cleaning and 30°C for energy-efficient maintenance with the right detergent.

-Can bedding be washed at 30 or 60 degrees for different materials
+Can bedding be washed at 30 or 60 degrees – fabric comparison

 Check the Care Label